sebastiw/edts/README.md

                     -- The Erlang Development Tool Suite --

+# It's dead

+Sorry folks.
+As I've been busy with other projects the priority of working on EDTS has been continuously falling.
+I haven't been using Erlang in many years now and the likelyhood that I will start doing so is still low.
+As such I'm declaring this project dead for now.
+Please let me know if you'd be interested in taking over its maintenance.

 ## License ##
 Copyright (C) 2012 by Thomas Järvstrand, Håkan Nilsson
               2013 by Thomas Järvstrand